 The mechanical part consists of replacing the lead screws in the mini-mill with ball screws and double nuts.

-They are the market leaders and the most reliable company for CNC conversion kits.
+They are the market leader and the most reliable company for CNC conversion kits.

 I found that they offer their kit for most of the popular mini-mills of companies such as SIEG, Precision Matthews, Grizzly, Harbor Freight, and Little Machine Shop.